 - You may not have all of these pieces right now, and that's ok!
-Many teams recruit for new positions or leverage colleagues from other departments or partners as they advance in the Challenge. - This activity will help you begin to plan your team for the Champions phase and build your bench of stakeholders.
+Many teams recruit for new positions or leverage colleagues from other departments or partners as they advance in the development of their idea. - This activity will help you begin to plan your team and build your bench of stakeholders.
 Your team will likely evolve when you shift from early idea exploration to implementation. - Lead with the skills, capabilities, and behaviors you need for the idea to be successful, not the names of specific people.

-Draft a potential team for the Challenge
+Draft a potential team for execution of your idea

-Use the Teambuilding worksheet to understand the qualities of past successful teams for the Mayors Challenge.
+Use the Teambuilding worksheet to understand the qualities of past successful teams.
 Identify potential team members to fill any skills and perspective gaps on your team and critical stakeholders to engage.